MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/configure-connection-roles.md

 - Sales Team
 - Service

-You can add new categories or modify existing ones by editing the **Category** global choice .
-More information: [Create and edit global choice s for Common Data Service (picklists)](create-edit-global-option-sets.md)
+You can add new categories or modify existing ones by editing the **Category** global choice.
+More information: [Create and edit global choices for Common Data Service (picklists)](create-edit-global-option-sets.md)

 #### Select row types